 - Review the lawyer’s website to ensure they specialize in student loans.

-“A general practitioner might not be best suited for student loan law,” said Simon Goldenberg, a debt relief lawyer.
+“A general practitioner might not be best suited for student loan law,” said Simon Goldenberg, a debt relief lawyer based in Brooklyn, New York.
 “Student loans should be a primary part of their practice because of the nuances and the vast remedies available.
-If they’re not, it might take longer, it might be more costly, and it might not get the best result for the client.”
+If they’re not, it might take longer, it might be more costly and it might not get the best result for the client.”

-2. Do they have experience solving a problem like yours?
+2. Do they have experience solving your specific student loan problem?

 Student loan lawyers should be adept at handling problems with both federal and private loan debt.
-More importantly, they should have experience working with a client like you.
+More importantly, they should have experience working with clients like you.

 The best way to see if this is the case is to be the interviewer during your initial consultation.
 Ask your potential lawyer these three questions:

-- How many clients have you helped with a problem like mine?
+- How many clients have you helped who had a problem like mine?

 - Can you walk me through an example of a similar case you managed?